wso2/docs-is/en/docs/setup/deployment-guide.md

             number of potential members.

         ??? tip "Click to see the instructions for AWS ECS membership scheme"
-            !!! note
-                AWS ECS membership scheme is only supported from WUM-424342 onwards.

             1. Create a working AWS ECS Cluster.
 Note the following when creating a cluster.
                 -   Note the `name` and `VPC CIDR block` of the cluster as you will require them later for configurations.